KiriBu10/xSemAD/README.md

 ### To apply our approach (xSemAD)
 Use at least ![python](https://img.shields.io/badge/python-black?logo=python&label=3.8.13)
 1. clone this project <code>git clone</code> to get the repository
-2. install the requirements with
+2. install the requirements in the constraints-transformer folder with
 ```sh
 pip install -r requirements.txt
 ```